 Greatness isn't about how much power you have.
 It's about how you use your power on behalf of other people.
-Service is a way we practice being great.
+Service is an exercise of greatness.
+It's a way we practice being great.
 Consider strategic service.
 It will help those you serve, but it will also grow you as a leader by redefining leadership in your mind and your heart.